But first, what is an SEO copywriter?

-In business, writers write copy for brochures, sales letters, business mailings, catalogues and magazine or newspaper advertising.
-The purpose of copy is to inform or persuade people to take a certain action, such as to buy a product or service.
+In business, writers write copy for brochures, sales letters, business mailings, catalogs, and magazine or newspaper advertising.
+The purpose of copy is to inform or persuade people to take a certain action.
+Such as to buy a product or service.

 Many of my readers are authors.
 Perhaps without knowing it, you are already writing a lot of copy to promote your books.
 You might call it writing blog posts, but it is primarily copywriting.